Maggie Jones, Baroness Jones of Whitchurch: Early life

 Jones was born in Cardiff to Bill and Audrey Jones, and was educated at Whitchurch High School.
 She then studied at the University of Sussex, gaining a BA degree in Sociology.
 She now lives in Hove.

 Non-political positions

 Jones was Director of Policy and Public Affairs of the trade union UNISON until 2006.
 In 1979 she became a regional official of National Union of Public Employees (NUPE), which merged into UNISON.

 She has a background as a housing campaigner and environmentalist as well as fighting low pay and discrimination at work.
 She was previously a trustee of Shelter and the Waste & Resources Action Programme as well as being on the board of the Circle 33 Housing Trust.
 She has been a Development Board member of ClientEarth, board member of Ombudsman Services, Chair of Rothamsted Enterprises, and President of Friends of the South Downs.

 In 2020, Lady Jones was appointed as a member of the South Downs National Park Authority.

+In April 2026, Jones took up her role as the new Chair of the Advisory, Conciliation and Arbitration Service (Acas) Council.